serioca/pyrinex/README.md

 Another key advantage of PyRinex is the Xarray base class, that allows all the database-like indexing power of Pandas to be unleashed.

-PyRinex works in Python &gt;= 3.6.
+PyRinex works in Python &ge; 3.6.

 ![RINEX plot](tests/example_plot.png)